By Peter Wingate

 I feel extremely lucky to have found myself growing up and thriving in sunny Melbourne, a world away from the tenement flats of a seedy 1970’s Glasgow from where my parents immigrated when my twin brother, Mark and I were one year olds.
 When you’re a foreigner with no other family, starting again on the other side of the world, you need to take advantage of support where you can.
 I learned that, despite great adversity and diversity, community creates belonging through shared humanity and empowers us to be greater than the sum of our parts.
 It sounds like a trite cliche, but this is the promise of Australia…not only a promise but reality to so many from so far away.
 For me, the promise of Australia becomes real when you’re able to give back to it, and when I moved to (then, not-so-trendy) Yarraville from the leafy East after Uni, for once I started to feel that promise.

 I think I was initially intrigued by how so many races, cultures and socio-economic groups could not only get along together, but share and thrive in their diversity.
 It didn’t take me too long to realise that a strong values-based sense of community and mutual prosperity drove this.
-When I engaged with it, it included and encouraged me, and by doing so, I got the honour of supporting and being supported by local organisations like the Footscray Community Arts Centre, Friends of Stony Creek, the West Welcome Wagon and The Westsider Newspaper.
+When I engaged with it, it included and encouraged me, and by doing so, I got the honour of supporting and being supported by local organisations like the Footscray Community Arts Centre, Friends of Stony Creek, and the West Welcome Wagon.

 Those experiences helped me understand how community empowers us all, and how rather than being the antithesis of politics, community values should be at the centre of it.